zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Converts an :zeek:type:`interval` to a :zeek:type:`double`.

-   :i: The :zeek:type:`interval` to convert.
+   :param i: The :zeek:type:`interval` to convert.

    :returns: The :zeek:type:`interval` *i* as :zeek:type:`double`.